Human trafficking in Cambodia

-In 2006, Cambodia was a source, transit, and destination country for human trafficking.
-The traffickers were reportedly organized crime syndicates, parents, relatives, friends, intimate partners, and neighbors.
+Cambodia is a source, transit, and destination country for human trafficking.
+Traffickers are reportedly members of organized crime syndicates, parents, relatives, friends, intimate partners, and neighbors.

 Cambodia ratified the 2000 UN TIP Protocol in July 2007.

-Despite human trafficking being a crime in Cambodia, the country has a significant child sex tourism problem; some children are sold by their parents, while others are lured by what they think are legitimate job offers like waitressing, but then are forced into prostitution.
+Despite human trafficking being a crime in Cambodia, the country has a significant child sex tourism problem; some children are sold by their parents, while others are lured by what they think are legitimate job offers, such as waitressing, but then are forced into prostitution.
 Children are often held captive, beaten, and starved to force them into prostitution.
 Fraud factories have also proliferated in Cambodia during the 2020s.

 In 2022, the U.S. Department of State's Trafficking in Persons Report downgraded Cambodia to "Tier 3" due to the Cambodian government's failure to meet the minimum standards to eliminate human trafficking and insufficient effort to address human trafficking.
 Cambodia had previously hovered between Tier 2 and the Tier 2 watch lists.
 The country remained at Tier 3 in 2023.

-In 2023, the Organised Crime Index gave the country a score of 8.5 out of 10 for human trafficking, noting a sharp increase in numbers after Covid.
+In 2023, the Organised Crime Index gave the country a score of 8.5 out of 10 for human trafficking, noting a sharp increase in numbers after Covid-19.